wptrainingteam/general-history-of-wordpress/README.md

 ## Notes for the Instructor

+* Facilitation Directives:
+> **Facilitator** - action items, such as navigating in the slide presentation, are presented as a block-quote with the bold label.

-* None
+* Optional talking points:
+   > *Facilitation Talking Point - These aren't crucial to the objectives of the course, but are fun or interesting anecdotes from [Milestones: The Story of WordPress](https://github.com/WordPress/book) These will be italic block-quotes.*

 ## Have You Thought About...?

-* There can be some misunderstanding / misinformation about the history of WordPress.
+* There can be some misunderstanding / misinformation, or even disagreement about the history of WordPress.
 How will you handle different opinions?

 ## Lesson Overview

-* First do this
-* Then move on to this
-* Finish with this

-> The plan for the lesson.
-Outline form works well.
->
-> _For example:_
->
-> * Talk about what a theme is
-> * Demonstrate how to install and activate a theme
-> * Practice exercises to have participants find and install a theme on their own site
+* This course is presented as a Lecture Discussion.
+* Bullet points are meant to be a guideline, not a script.
+* Facilitators should read [Milestones: The Story of WordPress](https://github.com/WordPress/book) to build expertise before facilitating the discussion.

 ## Exercises